ocornut/str/README.md

    Str256 s = "long_filename_not_very_long_but_longer_than_expected.h";  // copy into local buffer

 Common sizes are defined at the bottom of Str.h, you may define your own.
-All StrXXX types derives from Str.
-So you can pass e.g. Str256* to a function taking Str* and it will be functional.

 Functions: